jwwun/SnoozeFuseCursor/Documentation.md

   - The app prioritizes critical alerts as they're essential for reliable alarm behavior
 - **User Experience**: Clear explanations about why critical alerts are important for alarm functionality
 - **Graceful Fallback**: Direct audio playback works as primary alarm method regardless of critical alert status

+## Critical Alerts Status Management

+SnoozeFuse uses a dual notification system that adapts based on the approval status of critical alerts:

+### Standard Notifications (Default)
+- Used as the primary alarm mechanism until critical alerts are approved by Apple
+- Standard notifications respect the device's sound/silent settings
+- Alarms will only play sounds if the device is not in silent mode

+### Critical Alerts (When Approved)
+- Allow alarms to sound even when the device is in silent mode or Do Not Disturb
+- Require special Apple entitlement and approval process
+- The app includes a Critical Alert Status system to track approval

+### Status Management UI
+- The Critical Alert Status Control in Advanced Settings allows tracking approval status
+- States include: Not Requested, Pending Approval, Approved, and Denied
+- When marked as "Approved," the app attempts to request critical alert permissions
+- The UI adapts to always use the best available notification type

 ## UI Improvements